-Media clip http://thisisabuse.direct.gov.uk/videos/view/11 (Sex without consent is rape) It is crucial that school staff view this short clip in its entirety and consider its appropriateness for use with students in school, in line with your policy for Relationships and Sex Education.
+Media clip: Sex without consent is rape.

+It is crucial that school staff view this short clip in its entirety and consider its appropriateness for use with students in school, in line with your policy for Relationships and Sex Education.
 If the decision is made to view this clip, which has been televised as part of the Home office campaign, it is important to think about how you might offer an appropriate opt-out for students.

-Share the 'Wheel of equal, consensual and respectful relationships' (Barnardo's 'Bwise2 Sexual Exploitation' resource, page 107).
+Share the 'Wheel of equal, consensual and respectful relationships' Barnardo's 'Bwise2 Sexual Exploitation' resource, Appendix 13.

 Thinking about the characters in the media clip, how far was this relationship equal, consensual and respectful?
-In groups with flipchart paper headed with either, EQUAL, CONSENSUAL or

-RESPECTFUL, students identify evidence for and against this relationship being e.g. equal.
+In groups with flipchart paper headed with either, EQUAL, CONSENSUAL or RESPECTFUL, students identify evidence for and against this relationship being e.g. equal.